 '''

+$ ls nonexistentfile

 ls: cannot access 'nonexistentfile': No such file or directory

 $ ls nonexistentfile > errorfile

 ls: cannot access 'nonexistentfile': No such file or directory

 $ cat errorfile

 $ ls nonexistentfile 2> errorfile

 $ cat errorfile

 ls: cannot access 'nonexistentfile': No such file or directory

 '''

 You can see that if we use '>' to redirect the output, errorfile stays empty, because ls didn't print anything to stdout, just to stderr and because we just redirected stdout to the file, stderr is still printed to the command-line.
-The redirection for stderr is "2>" and you can see that using this results in the error message being not printed to the screen, but written to the file instead.
+The redirection for stderr is

+"2>" and you can see that using this results in the error message being not printed to the screen, but written to the file instead.

 To be honest, we cheated a bit: Actually the streams are numbered, starting with zero: stdin is 0, stdout is 1 and stderr is 2.
-You can only write to stdout and stderr because they are output streams while stdin is an input stream you can't write to.13 Thus, only output streams can be redirected using '>' and you can prepend the number of the output stream you want to redirect, i.e. 1> or 2>.
-If you don't specify anything, however, 1> is implied because you much more often want to redirect stdout than stderr and this is why just '>' above worked as it did.
+You can only write to stdout and stderr because they are output streams while stdin is an input stream you can't write to.15 Thus, only output streams can be redirected using '>' and you can prepend the number of the output stream you want to redirect, i.e. "1>" or "2>".
+If you don't specify anything, however, "1>" is implied because you much more often want to redirect stdout than stderr and this is why just '>' above worked as it did.
+And before we forget: These numbers work the same way when you want to append stuff, i.e. "1>" is the same as ">>", and "2>>" appends stderr to the given file.
+This is useful e.g. if you want a program to log all error messages in a file.